own-c/rt/README.md

 - Use a shared public .env for some settings in both frontend and backend.
 - Add GitHub Actions to build (with `--no-bundle` for now) and provide artifacts for some platforms.
 - Move config, data and logs to a single location.
-- Somehow make both endpoints (proxy/chat) work with `invoke`/another method that doesn't require a crate like axum (to avoid having a web server running).
+- Somehow make proxy work with `invoke`/another method that doesn't require a crate like axum (to avoid having a web server running).
+- Service worker to cache emotes?
+Not sure if Tauri supports it (doesn't clear them on launch) or if theres a Tauri equivalent.